BikramGhart1/echoes/docs/03-planning.md

 # Planning
-I've Planned to split the whole system into severals module according to their purposes and work on them accordingly.
+Whole system is splited into several modules according to their purposes and are planned to work on them accordingly.
 *Which were mentioned in requirements document too but its little bit different here*

 1. Authentication Module